My office: Klapper 633

 *Texts can be purchased at http://qc.textbookx.com/institutional/index.php?action=browse#books/2231422/

 Weekly Blog Writing Assignments: Each week I will assign an exercise sparked by the texts we read, which you will post to our blog by the Monday before class.
 These assignments are meant to give you freedom to experiment.
 They need not be particularly long or formal.
 In most cases, a couple of paragraphs will do.
 I will read and comment but won’t grade them.
 I encourage you to experiment or play with them.
 For any given week, if you have an idea for a response that falls outside the parameters of my prompt, feel free to diverge.
 Just let me know–and don’t do it every single week.
 Each student is required to post a response to at least two of that week’s posts before class on Tuesday.

 Course Project: Fifteen pages of new writing in a creative nonfiction genre, written this semester.
 I encourage you to use the exercises in class or at home as a point of departure, but you are by no means limited to those.
-Include a two-page description of the work that makes connections to ideas or techniques we’ve explored in other writers or class discussion during the semester.
+Include a two-page epilogue that explains your motives or goals for the piece and makes connections to ideas or techniques we’ve explored in other writers or class discussion during the semester.

 Workshop: We’ll spend the last three weeks of the semester workshopping each student’s final project.
 Every student is required to submit a draft for workshop–and to participate in the workshops of other students’ work.